 Law 863 of 2003 (Article 8) establishes income tax exemptions for not-for-profit corporations, foundations and associations with legal standing, with respect to income from all activities and assets employed toward their aims and purposes.
 CSO must maintain separate books and accounts with respect to any business they carry out and such books need to be registered at the local chamber of commerce.

 The Transparency and Access to Public Information Law of March 2014 requires all government agencies and employees to answer requests for information.
 It also establishes a minimum of information content that the government must publish and requires government entities to provide proof and arguments justifying cases where information is withheld.

 Pending NGO Legislative / Regulatory Initiatives

 During the protests, five people were killed, and hundreds more were injured.
-Growing fear and animosity towards the Escuadrones Móviles Antidisturbios (ESMAD), or Mobile Anti-Disturbance Squadrons, and their questionable tactics was brought to the fore, especially after the death of Dilan Cruz, a teenager killed by a projectile fired by an ESMAD member.
+There was consequently growing fear and animosity towards the Escuadrones Móviles Antidisturbios (ESMAD), or Mobile Anti-Disturbance Squadrons, and their questionable tactics, especially after the death of Dilan Cruz, who was a teenager killed by a projectile fired by an ESMAD member.